So, there was a JDRF sale at the company. Or rather, the sale benefited the JDRF. With company themed items, i was interested, for whatever reason.

 Back to the office, the lady who sits next to me showed no special interest in the truck.
 That is, until she saw the doors opened and the spring loaded action.
 All of a sudden she wanted one for her son.
 Her son is in his twenties and lives out of state.
 But who's counting?
 Two other people wanted it for their children.
 Heh.
 I find the whole thing amusing.

 When my erstwhile boss asked me to meet him downstairs around lunchtime, i came down with the truck to show it to him.
 It was he that encouraged me to go in the first place and i thought he might want one.
 No interest.
 On my way back up, i was toying with it in the elevator.
 Two people were there of which the woman was eying me strangely.
 So, i asked with feigned surprise, "What?!
 You didn't go to the sale this morning?"
 There might have been a smile or a "what sale?", but it was all over soon.
-That is kind of out of character for me, but it sure felt good. :) For now at least, one of the trucks is being left at my desk.
+That is kind of out of character for me, but it sure felt good.

 At the register, i was asked if an emailed recipt was ok.
 Sure it was.
 My email address?
 I used a plus sign to help identify it.
 The program wouldn't take it.
 I hate stupid programmers.